resterampeberlin/cleanup/README.md

 ## Don´t show valid file (--no-valid)

 You may have valid files named `file 2`.
-Usually the script show those when there is **no** `file` in the same directory.
+Usually the script shows those when there is **no** `file` in the same directory.
 Use `--no-valid` to suppress this message.
-The default is to show valid files also.
+The default is to show valid files.

+## Only valid file (--only-valid)

+Use `--only-valid` to show only valid files.
+The default is to show duplicate files.

 ## Pathname